maxrantil/.github/SESSION_HANDOFF.md

 **Standard approach for each workflow**:
 1. Read GitHub issue for test plan
 2. Read workflow code to understand logic
-3. Create test branches in `github-workflow-test`
+3. Create test scenarios in `github-workflow-test`
-4. Create PRs that call the reusable workflow
+4. Create PRs/branches that trigger the workflow
 5. Verify workflow behavior (FAIL when should, PASS when should)
 6. Document in test report: `TEST_[WORKFLOW].md`
 7. Close GitHub issue when validation complete